Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: The linear leverage

-\begin{proof} First, by the change of numeraire used in Section 5.2 in \cite{HHJ23a}, without loss of generality, we assume $r=0$.
-Then the ordinary differential equation for $V$ in the unconstrained and constrained region are,
+\begin{theorem} There exists $x^*>0$ such that ${\cal{U}}=(0,x^*)$ and ${\cal{B}}=(x^*,+\infty)$. \end{theorem} \begin{proof} First, by the change of numeraire used in Section 5.2 in \cite{HHJ23a}, without loss of generality, we assume $r=0$.
+Then the ordinary differential equations for $V$ in the unconstrained and constrained region are,

 and